 NEW YORK LOTTERY MISSION STATEMENT:

 The New York Lottery's sole mission is to earn revenue for education.
 Fundamentally, the Lottery is run as an entertainment business.
-A dedicated team of some 350 New York Lottery employees work with business partners and more than 17,000 retailers statewide to provide innovative, fun, and entertaining games for our customers.
+A dedicated team of New York Lottery employees work with business partners and more than 17,000 retailers statewide to provide innovative, fun, and entertaining games for our customers.
 Games include drawings like Numbers, Mega Millions, Powerball

 ABOUT THE NEW YORK LOTTERY